 Clanking chains.
 Creaking door.
 Spiderweb.
 Boo.
 It’s Halloween.
 This time of year gives us an excuse to do what rock and roll was invented for: worshipping Satan.
 And that’s what we’re doing on this episode of “Music Raygun.”
 There’s a visit from the god of hellfire to bring us fire.
 Lou Reed tears the flesh from off of his own skull.
 The Beach Boys sing a Charles Manson song.
 And perhaps the most terrifying thing of all: Simon and Garfunkel.
 It’s the spookiest podcast of the year.

 We’re gonna add some bottom so that the dancers just won’t hide.
-Get your thumb slapping and your finger popping because it’s time to take a deep dive into bass guitars and bass guitar players.
+Your thumbs’ll slap and your fingers will pop because it’s time to take a deep dive into bass guitars and bass guitar players.
 We’re talking Verdine, Bernard, the Ox, Flea, Bootsy, Thunder Thumbs and more.
 There are Stingrays everywhere you look.
 And the question on absolutely every bass guitar player’s lips: What would River Phoenix think?
 All of that and so much more on this funky episode of “Music Raygun.”
 It’s on the one, baby.

 On this episode of “Music Raygun,” we’re talking about off-brand picks!
 What does that mean?
-Well, the topic what Kirk’s idea.
+This topic was all Kirk’s idea.
 Because even though he has a self-described “narrow” enjoyment of music, there’s still plenty of stuff he likes that people may be surprised to learn he knows and enjoys.
 Meanwhile, Paul’s tastes are broader in general, so his picks for this episode go pretty far afield of the show’s normal scope.
 Basically what that means is things get a bit weirder than usual in this one.

 This episode has been a long time coming.
 Paul and Kirk talked about having new jack swing as a topic back when they first conceived of “Music Raygun.”
 Why did it take so long to get here?
 Because this is the most important music in Kirk’s life.
 And he needed a lot of time to marinate in exactly what he wanted to say about it.
 So steel yourself, because not every music podcast out there is treating Guy, Today and even Basic Black with this much reverence.